JakubTesarek/dbgr/README.md

 ## Environment
 Environments enable you to define variables, eg. different urls, and then run your requests with different arguments.
 Your default environment is placed in `env.ini`.
 This is a file in ini format using (ExtendedInterpolation)[https://docs.python.org/3/library/configparser.html#configparser.ExtendedInterpolation].

+## Autocomplete
+DBGR supports autocomplete for commands and requests.
+You need to install and setup (argcomplete)[https://pypi.org/project/argcomplete/] according to documentation.